 - Provide information in clear, calm, respectful tones.

 - Allow opportunities for addressing specific questions.

-An electronic copy of the most current version of this publication can be found here.
 A 10-minute video, Equal Access: Universal Design of Computer Labs, demonstrates key points summarized in this publication.
-An online version may be freely viewed here or purchased in DVD format.
+An online version may be freely viewed or purchased in DVD format.